someyoKAMALutsho/Random_splits/README.md

 **Paper**: When Random Splits Lie: Temporal Inflation and Ranking Instability in Tabular Defect and Air-Quality Prediction
-**Repository**: Complete reproduction package for the paper (main results + reviewer analyses)
+**Repository**: Complete reproduction package for the paper (main results + reviewer analyses) kindly download the dataset zip file from : https://zenodo.org/records/19396951......10.5281/zenodo.19396950. download and extract to "TemporalValidity_JIT/(the data dolder should be extracted here)"...
 This repository contains **all code** needed to reproduce every result, table, and figure in the manuscript from scratch.

 ---